microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 PS C:\> Add-WinGetManifest -FunctionName "contoso" -Path "C:\WinGet\Manifests\Windows.PowerToys.json"
 ```

-## Get manifests from the private source
+## Get manifests from the rest source

-The Windows Package Manager private source provides a private location for hosting your Application Manifests.
-The `Microsoft.WinGet.Source` PowerShell module provides the [Get-WinGetManifest](.\PowerShell\Get-WinGetManifest.md) cmdlet that will query for all, or a specific Application Manifest found in a specified Windows Package Manager private source.
+The Windows Package Manager rest source provides a private location for hosting your Application Manifests.
+The `Microsoft.WinGet.Source` PowerShell module provides the [Get-WinGetManifest](.\PowerShell\Get-WinGetManifest.md) cmdlet that will query for all, or a specific Application Manifest found in a specified Windows Package Manager rest source.

-The `Get-WinGetManifest` PowerShell cmdlet supports targetting a specific *.json file, a folder containing multiple *.json files or *.yaml files as well as targetting an existing Windows Package Manager private source.
+The `Get-WinGetManifest` PowerShell cmdlet supports targetting a specific *.json file, a folder containing multiple *.json files or *.yaml files as well as targetting an existing Windows Package Manager rest source.
 For more information on how to use this cmdlet, use the `Get-Help Get-WinGetManifest -Full` or visit the [Get-WinGetManifest PowerShell Article](.\PowerShell\Get-WinGetManifest.md) in Docs.

 > [!Note]
 > The PowerShell Module must be re-imported each time the PowerShell window is closed.